Sketchplanations

 Goodhart's law states that when a measure becomes a target, it ceases to be a good measure.
 In other words, if you pick a measure to assess performance, people find a way to game it.

-And there's the story of trying to measure fitness by steps from a pedometer only to find the pedometer gets attached to the dog.
+And there's the story of measuring fitness by steps from a pedometer only to find the pedometer attached to the dog.

 Some strategies for helping this are to try and find better, harder-to-game measures, assess with multiple measures, or allow a little discretion.
 More detail in this nice little article.